Cutaneous T-Cell Lymphoma

 - Avoid alcohol or use it only in moderation.

 - Wash your hands often.

 - Try to stress less and focus on mind/body wellness.

 Outlook / Prognosis

-When should I see a healthcare provider about cutaneous T-cell lymphoma (CTCL)?
+When should I see my healthcare provider?